jonesdwill/Quantum-Sandbox/README.md

 # Quantum-Sandbox
-This repo is a diary for quantum computing learning and experiment.
+This repo is a diary for quantum computing learning and experiments.
 It contains the following:
  - **Coinflip**: Basic manipulation of qubit and familiarity with IBM backend.
  - **Random Number Generator**:  What it says on the tin.
 Can generate large random numbers.
       - **quantum_rng.py**: A more formal Script.
 Can be used to random integers in some range.